owings1/pytableaux/doc/design.rst

 =======

 There are two parsers available: Polish notation, and Standard notation.
-More to come...

 Proof output
 ============

-Currently the output formats are plain text, and HTML.
-More to come...
+The available output formats are plain text, HTML, and LaTeX.

 History
 =======